TAIsRich/chuwa1010/ShortQuestions/annotations.md

 11. `@Autowired`

     used for automatic dependency injection.
 Spring framework is built on dependency injection and we inject the class dependencies through spring bean configuration file

+12. `@Service`

+     defines a service class, such as business basic logic, and call external APIs

+13. `@ResponseStatus`

+    mark a method or exception class with the status code and reason message that should be returned.
+It causes Spring boot to respond with the specified HTTP status code whenever the exception is thrown from your controller.

+14. `@PathVariable`

+    It is used to extract the values from the URI.
+It is most suitable for the RESTful web service, where the URL contains a path variable.
+We can define multiple `@PathVariable` in a method.

+15. `@Bean`

+    It is a method-level annotation.
+It is an alternative of XML <bean> tag.
+It tells the method to produce a bean to be managed by Spring Container.